 - When Immigrant Communities Trust Local Police, We All Benefit from Enhanced Public Safety It is well-documented that domestic abusers and traffickers routinely manipulate their victims by threatening to have them deported if they call the police.
 A survivor might therefore face the impossible "choice" of risking separation from her young children and forfeiting custody to her abuser upon deportation, or continuing to endure life-threatening violence at home.
 Abusers also commonly hold proof of their victims' lawful immigration status hostage in order to keep them silent.
 Citing immigrants' growing mistrust of police, the Los Angeles Police Department reports a 25% and 10% decrease in reporting of sexual assault and domestic violence among Latinos, respectively, since the beginning of 2017.
 Last month, the Denver City Attorney's Office reported that four immigrant women abandoned pending domestic violence cases due to a fear of deportation if they appeared in court.
-Likewise, the Houston Police Department revealed a 42.8% drop in reports of rape by Latinos compared to the same period last year, and reporting of other violent crimes decreased by 13%.1 When local police and federal immigration functions are indistinguishable to immigrants, police become the unwitting accomplices of abusers and traffickers in creating a climate of fear for the most vulnerable among us.
-Abusers and traffickers are often recidivists who engage in unrelated criminal activity as well.
-According to data collected by Everytown for Gun Safety, 54% of mass shootings in the US from 2009-2016 involved a perpetrator of family violence.
+Likewise, the Houston Police Department revealed a 42.8% drop in reports of rape by Latinos compared to the same period last year, and reporting of other violent crimes decreased by 13%.
+When local police and federal immigration functions are indistinguishable to immigrants, police become the unwitting accomplices of abusers and traffickers in creating a climate of fear for the most vulnerable among us.
+Abusers and traffickers are often recidivists and engage in other criminal activity as well.
 Law enforcement officers rely on victims and witnesses for critical, firsthand information to help solve crimes that afflict all members of our communities.
-We are all less safe when immigrants are too afraid to come forward or are swiftly deported and unable to provide eyewitness testimony. - Punishing Localities that Incentivize Immigrants to Report Crime Endangers Public Safety Efforts to punish so-called "sanctuary cities" force them into a false "choice;" either lose essential funding, or discourage victims and witnesses from reporting crime.
+Therefore, we are all less safe when immigrants are too afraid to come forward or are swiftly deported and unable to provide eyewitness testimony. - Punishing Localities that Incentivize Immigrants to Report Crime Endangers Public Safety Efforts to punish so-called "sanctuary cities" force them into a false "choice;" either lose essential funding, or discourage victims and witnesses from reporting crime.
 The funds at issue are critical to protecting all members of the public from gun violence, human trafficking, gang violence, and other criminal activity.
 As a result, the Fraternal Order of Police, the largest police union in the United States, strongly opposes such punitive measures.
 Some proposals would force localities to detain individuals for civil immigration offenses at the request of the federal government, even if doing so might violate the 4th amendment of the Constitution.
 This renders police unnecessarily vulnerable to legal liability and unwisely diverts valuable resources away from crime fighting.

-Well-Intended Exceptions for Victims and Witnesses Fall Short and Fail to Preserve Community Trust Federal and state proposals that exempt crime victims and witnesses from immigration status inquiries by police are commendable, yet they unintentionally fall short of meaningfully protecting both survivors and the public.
+• Well-Intended Exceptions for Victims and Witnesses Fall Short and Fail to Preserve Community Trust Federal and state proposals that exempt crime victims and witnesses from immigration status inquiries by police are commendable, yet they unintentionally fall short of meaningfully protecting both survivors and the public.
 Specific exemptions within broad punitive measures are also insufficient to quell the sweeping, chilling effect that punitive policies have on entire immigrant communities.
 Despite outreach efforts to immigrant communities, victims may remain afraid to come forward.